Stock exclusion regulations

 Livestock can carry disease-causing organisms like campylobacter, which can make people sick when they come into contact with water contaminated with livestock dung.

-Dung and urine also contain nutrients that promote weed growth and decrease the water body’s ability to support a healthy ecosystem.
+Dung and urine also contain nutrients that promote weed growth and reduce the water body’s ability to support a healthy ecosystem.

-When stock trample banks and beds of water bodies they increase streambank erosion and sediment runoff.
-This has an adverse effect on habitats including those used for fish spawning.
+When stock trample banks and beds of water bodies they increase streambank erosion and sediment runoff, adversely affecting habitats like those used for fish spawning.